-Trump’s Proposed Refugee Ban Has Ripple Effects Even Before It’s Issued
+Trump’s Refugee Ban Has Ripple Effects Even Before It’s Issued

 DHS has halted refugee interviews, Arab students complain of being barred from re-entry, and lawyers warn visa holders not to leave the country.

-Note: This story was updated at 5:00 p.m.
-EST.